dougtoppin/presentation-aws-stepfunctions/README.md

 * Lambda function - [https://aws.amazon.com/lambda/pricing/](https://aws.amazon.com/lambda/pricing/)
 * SNS topic - [https://aws.amazon.com/sns/pricing/](https://aws.amazon.com/sns/pricing/)

+This assumes that the roles *lambda_basic_execution* and *service-role/StatesExecutionRole-us-east-1* already exist in your account.

 ## Usage

 A single CloudFormation stack is used to create all of the resources needed